 Could I have done this same thing in Lightroom and achieved close to the same results in less than 3 seconds?
 Absolutely!

-However, using the Nik Collection was easy because it made this adjustment onto its layer in Photoshop where I could then adjust the opacity and create layer masks for tuning, all with the original image still underneath.
+However, using the Nik Collection was easy because it made this adjustment onto its layer in Photoshop.
+I could then adjust the opacity and create layer masks for tuning, all with the original image underneath.

-In Photoshop it can be hard to adjust your color temperature without going back to camera raw or fiddling with the curves or channel mixer till the end of time.
+In Photoshop, it cannot be easy to adjust your color temperature without returning to the camera raw or fiddling with the curves or channel mixer until the end of time.
 And I wouldn’t have had that original layer had I done it in Lightroom.

 Layer Masks

-To get back those original amber street lights I used a layer mask a brushed back in the streets from the original layer.
+I used a layer mask to restore those original amber streetlights and brushed the streets from the original layer.
 The results looked like this.

 Fine Tuning

-For the Fine Tuning, I just used Viveza 2. – Which is a terrible, horrible name for a product btw.
-I’ve been using it for two weeks now and still have to refer back to Photoshop to see what it’s called every time I want to write about it.
+For the Fine Tuning, I just used Viveza 2, which is a terrible, horrible name for a product, by the way.
+I’ve been using it for two weeks and still have to refer back to Photoshop to see what it’s called whenever I want to write about it.

-Instead of using Viveza 2, you could have just used Photoshop or Lightroom.
-The advantages you get with Viveza 2 aren’t huge compared to just doing things by hand with a moderate to advanced Photoshop skills level.
-I just like using Viveza because I’m still trying it out.
+You could have used Viveza 2 instead of Photoshop or Lightroom.
+The advantages of Viveza 2 aren’t huge compared to doing things by hand with a moderate to advanced Photoshop skills level.
+I like using Viveza because I’m still trying it out.

 At this point, I also painted out as much reflection as possible with the clone stamp because the spot heal tool wasn’t working well.